I’m not looking for a new job, why do I need to bother with LinkedIn?

 2. When you or a colleague are actively recruiting, LinkedIn is a great way to spread the word through your network by posting some enticing information and a link to where they can apply (this can be any URL so it doesn’t matter if your role is advertised elsewhere including on your company’s own careers site.)

-3. Also don’t forget potential customers.
-Savvy customers will research organisations before they use them and this may include LinkedIn profiles of the leaders of the business.
+3. Also don’t forget potential customers or clients.
+Savvy customers will research organisations before they use them, and this may include LinkedIn profiles of the leaders of the business or their key point of contact.

-5. It is also a great source of news and information on industry trends.
-Join groups, follow organisations and see blog posts by influencers.
+6. It is also a great source of news and information on industry trends.
+Follow organisations, thought leaders and hashtags.
+Sign up for newsletters.
 There is some great reading material for your own personal development.
 If you want to, you can comment to add your viewpoint and start a conversation.
+This is a great way to network if you prefer writing and one to one contact to going to events.
+My blog ‘Networking: there’s more than one way’ shares more on this.

-6. As we develop our careers, volunteering, mentoring, or trustee roles are all great experience and LinkedIn is a way you could be found for these type of opportunities.
-You can include interests and previous experience that is relevant and even indicate on your profile you are open to these opportunities.
+7. As we develop our careers, volunteering, mentoring, or trustee/NED roles are all great experience and LinkedIn is a way you could be found for these type of opportunities.
+You can include interests, causes you care about and previous experience that is relevant.
+Indicate on your profile that you are open to these opportunities.
+This blog may be helpful if this is an area of interest: ‘Ten tips for breaking into the trustee or NED world’.

-8. For the more private of you, this doesn’t mean you have to be constantly posting in the public domain.
-The direct message facility is a fantastic way to easily keep in touch with your professional network.
+8. For the more private of you, or those that can’t post in the public domain for whatever reason, the direct message facility is a fantastic way to easily keep in touch with your professional network.

 LinkedIn is an excellent free platform which when used well can powerfully present you and your organisation’s brands.
 And although you aren’t looking for a new job now, when the time comes, you will be starting from a great point.
 Or your dream job might just find you!